 To connect the ceiling fan wiring:

-- Thread the wires from the motor down through the housing, trim wring, and canopy.
+- Thread the wires from the motor down through the housing, trim wiring, and canopy.
 If there's a downrod, run them into the downrod ball, keeping them on one side of the pin.

 - Attach the top housing, trim ring, and canopy to the fan motor.
-Insert the downrod, if applicable, into the collar on the fan motor.
+Insert the downrod, if applicable, into the collar of the fan motor.

 - Cut and strip the wires;

 - Your mounting bracket may have a hook or hanger ball, making installation much easier.
-Otherwise, have a buddy hold the fan while you continue installation.
+Otherwise, have a buddy hold the fan while you continue the ceiling fan installation.